estrelajs/estrela/docs/docs/component.md

 # Component

-Components are the building blocks of the application and are the main way to build a web application.
+Components are the building blocks and the main way to build a web application.
 In Estrela, components are defined by a function that returns a template.

 ```jsx
 function App() {